luckyaxl/sonargit/README.md

 ### GitHub API Authorization

-The code includes a GitHub personal access token (token) for making authenticated requests to the GitHub API.
+The code requires a GitHub personal access token (token) for making authenticated requests to the GitHub API.